PRIVACY NOTICE

 If you’d like to request an update of your data, please contact us.

-As an individual you have specific rights under the General Data Protection Regulation.
+As an individual you have specific rights under the UK General Data Protection Regulation.
 You have the right to object to our use of your personal information, or to ask us to delete, remove, or stop using your personal information if there is no need for us to keep it.
-This is known as the ‘right to object’ and ‘right to erasure’, or the ‘right to be forgotten’.
+This is known as the ‘right to object’ and ‘right to erasure’.

 Section 4 of this notice details what information we process, and why we need this information within our organisation in relation to the activities we undertake.
-This is why your right to object doesn’t automatically lead to deletion of your information, but we will deal with every request we receive and if we can’t delete your information we shall inform you and explain why we cannot.
+This is why your right to erasure doesn’t automatically lead to deletion of your information or prevent its processing with the right to object, but we will deal with every request we receive and if we cannot delete or stop processing your information, we shall inform you and explain why we cannot.

 · With your consent;